-If you are an applicant in line for a green card, it’s important to keep track of actual changes in the visa bulletin and also likely future changes.
-It’s always a good idea to prepare all the documents needed for your green card application ahead of time, so you can be ready to file as quickly as possible once the visa bulletin shows that a green card is available to you.
-By failing to file in a month when a green card is available, you risk facing a surprise backward movement (“retrogression”) in the next visa bulletin, which would close your window of opportunity for filing a green card application.
+If you’re in line for a green card, it’s important to keep track of actual changes (and likely future developments) in the Visa Bulletin.
+It’s always a good idea to prepare all the documents needed for your green card application ahead of time, so you can be ready to file as quickly as possible once the Visa Bulletin shows that a green card is available to you.
+By failing to file in a month when a green card is available, you risk facing a surprise backward movement (“retrogression”) in the next Visa Bulletin, which would close your window of opportunity for filing a green card application.

-Stay tuned for next month’s visa bulletin!
+Stay tuned for next month’s update!
 As always, we’ll highlight all the important changes for you.
-In the meantime, watch these funny goats scream like real people!